TypeStrong/ts-node/CONTRIBUTING.md

 ## Documentation

 Documentation is written in markdown in `website/docs` and rendered into a website by Docusaurus.
+The README is also generated from these markdown files.

 To edit documentation, modify the markdown files in `./website/docs` and the sidebar declaration in `./website/sidebars.js`